 If there is a router, you may use BOOTP or other methods described in this chapter to enter the IP address.
-If your Administrator has configured the system to deliver IP addresses using BOOTP, DHCP or RARP your Brother print server can receive an IP address from any one of these IP address allocation systems.
+If your administrator has configured the system to deliver IP addresses using BOOTP, DHCP or RARP your Brother print server can receive an IP address from any one of these IP address allocation systems.
 In which case, you will not need to use the ARP command.
 The ARP command only works once.
 For security reasons, once you have successfully configured the IP address of a Brother print server using the ARP command, you cannot use the ARP command again to change the address.
 The print server will ignore any attempts to do this.
-If you wish to change the IP address again, use a web browser, Telnet (using the SET IP ADDRESS command) or factory reset the print server (which will then allow you to use the ARP command again).
+If you wish to change the IP address again, use a web browser, TELNET (using the SET IP ADDRESS command) or factory reset the print server (which will then allow you to use the ARP command again).

-Using the Telnet console to configure the IP address
+Using the TELNET console to configure the IP address

-You can also use the Telnet command to change the IP address.
+You can also use the TELNET command to change the IP address.

-Telnet is an effective method to change the machine's IP address.
+TELNET is an effective method to change the machine's IP address.
 But a valid IP address must already be programmed into print server.

-Type Telnet ipaddress at the command prompt of the system prompt, where ipaddress is the IP address of the print server.
+Type TELNET ipaddress at the command prompt of the system prompt, where ipaddress is the IP address of the print server.
 When you are connected, push the Return or Enter key to get the "#" prompt.
-Enter a password if you have set it.
+Enter the password "access".